 Skip to content

-Put it toward your down payment.
+Put your refund toward your down payment

-Pay points up front.
+Pay points up front

-Pay off debts.
+Pay off debt

-Make an extra mortgage payment.
+Make an extra mortgage payment

-Put it toward renovations.
+Put it toward renovations

 Not finding the perfect home?
-Then consider a fixer-upper instead.
+Consider a fixer-upper instead.
 Your tax refund could help cover renovations and updates, allowing you to customize your dream home exactly as you see fit.
 Just make sure you get the home inspected first.
 This will allow you to anticipate any big-picture (and big-ticket) repairs that might be needed.

-Use it for moving costs.
+Use it for moving costs

-Spend it on new furniture and decor.
+Spend it on new furniture and decor

 Are you buying a home much bigger than your existing rental or apartment?
 Then you’ll probably need new furniture, decor, and other supplies as well — all of which can get pricey, especially when purchased simultaneously.
 Consider using your tax refund toward these costs, and give yourself some freedom when it comes time to outfitting your new home.

-Start a rainy day fund.
+Start a rainy day fund

 Finally, you can simply stow your refund away for a rainy day.
 As a homeowner, you never know when an appliance might need replacing or a system needs repairing.
 Having a rainy day fund can help you cover these unexpected costs without eating into your cash flow or hurting your finances too much.
 It’s also important in the event your property taxes go up or some other unforeseen expense arises.